 5But they were saying, “Not during the feast, lest a riot occur among the People.”

 6Now when Jesus was in Bethany, in the house of Simon “the leper,”b

 7a woman came to him, having an alabaster flask of very costly perfume, and she poured it on his head as he was reclining to eat.

-8But having seen this, the disciples were indignant, saying, “Why this waste?
+8But when they saw this, the disciples became angry, saying, “Why this waste?

 9For it would have been possible to sell this for a high price, and the money given to the poor.”